babelouest/ulfius/API.md

 This function will be called over and over in loop as long as the client has the connection opened.

-If you want to close the stream from the server side, return `ULFIUS_STREAM_END` in the `stream_callback` function.
-If you a problem occured, you can close the connection with a `ULFIUS_STREAM_ERROR` return value.
+If you want to close the stream from the server side, return `U_STREAM_END` in the `stream_callback` function.
+If you a problem occured, you can close the connection with a `U_STREAM_ERROR` return value.

 While the `stream_callback_free` function is as simple as: